utnet-org/utility/CONTRIBUTING.md

-Thank you for your interest in contributing to the UNC reference client!
+Thank you for your interest in contributing to the Utility reference client!
 We welcome contributions from everyone.
 Below are various bits of information to help you get started.
 If you require additional help, please reach out to us on our [zulip channel](https://unc.zulipchat.com/).